beet-software/dorm/docs/docs/reference/public-api.md

 ordering, read windows, and offset-page metadata.
 See [Using filters](../build-the-store/using-filters.md), [Using sorting](../build-the-store/using-sorting.md), and [Using pagination](../build-the-store/using-pagination.md).

+The additional factories are capability-based.
+Their generic bounds require the concrete query to implement `ComparisonQuery`, `LogicalQuery`, `NegationQuery`, or `CollectionQuery` as appropriate.
+Basic filters remain available through `BaseQuery` on every engine.
+Use the engine capability reference before relying on an additional operator when the storage backend may change.

+`FilterComparisonOperator` is the framework enum used by `ComparisonQuery.whereComparison`; its values are `notEqual`, `lessThan`, `lessThanOrEqual`, `greaterThan`, and `greaterThanOrEqual`.

+`BaseQuery<Q>` remains the low-level engine contract and receives resolved persisted field names as strings.
+The structured application API receives `FieldSchema` so that generated or manually declared field metadata resolves the storage name before query construction.

 `DerivedField` is declared on a static callback.
 The callback name uses the `$dorm$derived$` prefix, and the generated suffix identifies the query field.